 Ripley’s Believe It or Not

 I’ve never met a kid that didn’t love weird facts and odd trivia.
-Satisfy their need for strange knowledge by visiting Ripley’s Believe It or Not Museum, which is dedicated to bizarre and mysterious history and occurrences.
+Satisfy their need for strange knowledge by visiting Ripley’s Believe It or Not Museum, which is dedicated to the bizarre and mysterious history and occurrences.

 If you still want the theme park experience on a smaller scale, consider Fun Spot.
 You’ll find a park with thrilling rides, including Orlando’s only wooden roller coaster and the world’s tallest Skycoaster, but without the expensive admission prices and long wait times.

 Vacation may mean a break from school, but it certainly doesn’t have to mean a break from learning.
 Get your kids excited about science through interactive exhibits and experiences.
 Even the younger ones will get to tinker and explore in Kidstown, an area geared towards kids ages 0-7 years.
-I promise, this is something that will keep the car chattering with excitement the whole way home.
+I promise this is something that will keep the car chattering with excitement the whole way home.

 Looking for something to do in the evening that doesn’t require much walking?
 Check out Medieval Times, a show that is truly like no other.
 Here, you’ll experience a four-course meal while watching a two-hour medieval jousting tournament.
 It’s an exhilarating show that both you and the kids will “ooh” and “ahh” over.